poynt2005/GE70-2PE_OC_EFI/Readme.md

 2. HDMI out not working, may cause kernel panic.
 3. Ethernet(killer E2200) not tested.
 4. [HeliPort App](https://github.com/OpenIntelWireless/HeliPort) is required to enable wireless Lan.
+5. May cause some graphic glitches in Safiri, screen sharing...etc.